Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_14_computing_with_lists.rst

     print(min(positive))

 We mentioned that the functions *min*, *max*, *sum*, *len* can be applied to different collections, and we have shown this with examples of tuple, range and string (except the sum of the elements of a string).
 We now see that the *min* function also accepts a list as its argument.
-The same holds to the functions *max*, *sum*, *len*.
+The same holds for the functions *max*, *sum*, *len*.